scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ## Uninstall Scalar DB Server on AKS

-If you want to uninstall the environment you created in the above steps, please uninstall/remove resources in the reverse order of creation.  // TODO: Add delete steps in each document
+If you want to uninstall the environment you created, please uninstall/remove resources in the reverse order of creation.  // TODO: Add delete steps in each document